Roiqk7/Data-Fetcher/README.md

 # Data Fetcher

 This code is part of Project Mencator.
 This particular module is responsible for gathering input data using the [FMP](https://site.financialmodelingprep.com) and [Polygon.io](https://polygon.io).
+Keep in mind that this project is intended for MacOS users.
+If you would like to implement this project to a different operating system, feel free to fork the repository and make the necessary changes.

 ## Table of contents
 - [Data Fetcher](#data-fetcher)